Publications and Papers

-Executive Director, Institute for Law and Economics, and Professor Emeritus, Widener University Delaware Law School (Senior Special Counsel, Securities and Exchange Commission Division of Corporation Finance, 2010–2011)
+Lawrence A. Hamermesh, Executive Director, Institute for Law & Economics, and Professor Emeritus, Widener University Delaware Law School (Senior Special Counsel, Securities and Exchange Commission Division of Corporation Finance, 2010–2011)

 Delaware Corporate Fiduciary Law: Searching for the Optimal Balance (with L. Strine, Jr.), in Oxford Handbook of Fiduciary Law (Oxford Univ.
 Press, Evan J. Criddle, Paul B. Miller, and Robert H. Sitkoff, eds., 2019).

 The Role of Directors in M&A Transactions: A Governance Handbook for Directors, Management and Advisors (co-editor, with D. Frankle, M. Halloran and P. Vella), ABA Business Law Section (2019).

 Finding the Right Balance in Appraisal Litigation: Deal Price, Deal Process, and Synergies (with M. Wachter), 73 Bus.
 Law 961 (Fall 2018).

 Richard J. Herring, Jacob Safra Professor of International Banking, Professor of Finance, The Wharton School; Co-Director, Wharton Financial Institutions Center

 International Coordination of Supervision: Why has it Grown?
 Will it be sustained?
 10:2 J. Fin.
 Econ.
 Pol.
 213 (July 2018).

 The Evolving Complexity of Capital Regulation , 53 J. Fin.
 Serv.
 Res.
 2 (June 2018).